 are these visits guided/organised by people from belexpo?

-Yes, the BELEXPO organisers will welcome you and explain the missions and operation of the wristband.
+Yes, the BELEXPO climate coaches will welcome you and explain the missions and operation of the wristband.
 In the exhibition, they accompany you and can suggest how to discover content or lead a debate.

 WHAT WILL THE CHILDREN LEARN?

 This exhibition allows children to discover all that can be done to make life in the city more pleasant while preserving the quality of the environnement.
 Food, mobility, consumption, waste, resource and energy management, and the jobs of the future... are all themes that can be addressed during a visit to BELEXPO in a fun, positive and attractive way.
 And Belexpo is more than just an visit!
 It provides the building blocks for a successful transition to tomorrow's word, with a helping hand from all citizens.
 That is why, after the visit you will receive an email giving you access to your group's results, the contents of the exhibition, educational sheets and to resources to help you in your role as a responsible citizen; You and your children will continue to learn even after the visit!

 OUR SCHOOL IS LOCATED IN THE COUNTRY SIDE, IS THE EXHIBITION STILL RELEVANT OR IS IT ONLY FOR CHILDREN LIVING IN THE CITY?

 Cities and their futures are of everyone’s concern and the subject is part of the school curriculum.
 In addition, children in the countryside have the opportunity to discover a city and can learn by comparing the city and the countryside.
 That's a great project!
 The exhibition thus deals with a multitude of subjects (food, housing, jobs, collaboration, consumption, etc.) that concern everyone.